Table of Contents

 - Add optional sections and custom fields to capture any other data you want to save.

-- Add optional tags (comma separated).
+- Add optional tags (comma-separated).

 - Click Save at the bottom of the screen.

-Editing passwords
+Editing Passwords

 Editing with the browser extension

-If you are editing a password that the 1Password browser extension recognizes, it will ask you if you want to update the entry and even offer a suggested random password for you to use.
-To use the suggested password, click on Use Suggested Password.
-If you want to create a new entry, follow the steps in the Adding passwords from the browser extension section above.
-To update an existing entry, select Update Saved Login from the menu, select the entry to update, and click Update.
+If you are editing a password that the 1Password browser extension recognizes, it will ask if you want to update the entry and even offer a suggested random password for you to use.
+To use the suggested password, click Use Suggested Password.
+If you create a new entry, follow the steps in the Adding passwords from the browser extension section above.
+To update an existing entry, select Update Saved Login from the dropdown menu, select the entry to update, and click Update.

 Editing in the web interface